liladino/lz78/readme.md

 ### Note

-This format currently only supports individual files.
-The algorithm is expected to perform poorly on multimedia files (audio, video), already compressed formats (like most image formats), small files, and in general files with high entropy.
+This format currently supports individual files only.
+The algorithm is not well-suited for multimedia files (e.g., audio, video), already compressed formats (e.g., most image formats), small files, or files with high entropy.
+However, it performs efficiently on files with clear patterns of repetition, such as logs, plain text files, and especially markup files (e.g., HTML, XML, Markdown).

 ### Example